 CPI-U as set forth hereinabove.

+33. LEASE GUARANTOR:

+(a) For good and valuable consideration, the receipt and sufficiency, of which is hereby acknowledged by Lease Guarantor, the Lease Guarantor hereby personally and unconditionally guarantys to Lessor the payment of all Base Rent and any and all other sums due hereunder, including, but not limited to, all damages, fees, costs and the performance of any and all obligations of the Lessee under the terms of this Lease as well as any holdover provisions.
+The Lease Guarantor agrees to be personally liable for any and all costs, damages and reasonable attorney’s fees incurred by the Lessor in enforcing the terms and conditions of this Lease or to recover possession of the Rental Premises as well as enforcing the provisions of this Section 42 against the Lease Guarantor.

+(b) The Lease Guarantor hereby waives notice from the Lessor of any breach by Lessee, any extension, and/or modification of this Lease.
+The Lease Guarantor also hereby waives notice of any breach, notice to cure, right to cure, waiver, notice to quit demand, forbearance by Lessor, or forgiveness by Lessor between the Lessee and Lessor.

+(c) Lessee hereby consents to any modifications, amendments or revisions of this Lease

+hereinafter agreed upon by Lessor and Lessee.

-33. NO BROKER: The parties hereto covenant and agree with each other that no person or other entity whatosever is entitled to a brokerage commission, finder’s fee, or other similar form of compensation whatsoever in connection with the execution of this Lease.
+34. NO BROKER: The parties hereto covenant and agree with each other that no person or other entity whatosever is entitled to a brokerage commission, finder’s fee, or other similar form of compensation whatsoever in connection with the execution of this Lease.
 Each party agrees to hold harmless the other for any action or claim by a person or entity alleging entitlement to such a fee and claim through that party.

-34. NO PARTNERSHIP: Lessor shall not be construed or held to be a partner, joint venture or associate of Lessee in the conduct of Lessee’s business, it being expressly understood and agreed that the relationship between the parties hereto is and at shall at all times remain, during the Term that of landlord and tenant.
+35. NO PARTNERSHIP: Lessor shall not be construed or held to be a partner, joint venture or associate of Lessee in the conduct of Lessee’s business, it being expressly understood and agreed that the relationship between the parties hereto is and at shall at all times remain, during the Term that of landlord and tenant.